jesford/python-reproducible-research/03-reproduce.md

 > learners is ready to recreate another group's analysis.
 Within each pair, learners
 > should swap roles of "driver" and "navigator".

 In the previous activity you used GitHub to publish your investigation of one of the topics.
-Now let's find out how easy you made it for another group to understand and reproduce your analysis.
-If you haven't already done it, swap driver-navigator roles within each pair.
+Now let's find out how easy you made it for another group to understand and reproduce your steps.
+If you haven't already done so, make sure the other person gets to be the one typing at the keyboard.

-> ## Reproducible another group's analysis {.challenge}
+> ## Reproduce another group's analysis {.challenge}
 >
 > Start out by going to the repository for the other group, and reading their README
 > (if one is available).
 Then clone the repository to your laptop and see if you